-One award is offered to pursue a one-year taught or research Master’s (or to provide funding for the first year of a Research degree programme) in the subject areas of Celtic Studies, Creative Writing or Ocean Sciences at Bangor University in Wales, a TEF Gold Award Institution.
+One award is offered to pursue a one-year taught or research Master’s (or to provide funding for the first year of a Research degree programme) in the subject areas of Celtic Studies, Creative Writing or Ocean Sciences at Bangor University in Wales.

 - Full tuition waiver